JohnLockney/CloudGoat_S3_breach_walkthrough/test1_with_iptables.md

-## Test 1: Restrict access to metadata service thruogh iptables
+## Test 1: Restrict access to metadata service using iptables

 <HR>